inspr/core-legacy/doc/helm_installation.md

 # Helm Chart Installation

-This page will walk you through the installation of Inspr using Helm, as well as showing the available configurations.
-Make sure you have `helm` and` kubectl` installed.
+This document will walk you through the installation of Inspr using Helm, as well as showing the available configurations.
+Make sure you have [helm](https://helm.sh/) and [kubectl](https://kubernetes.io/docs/tasks/tools/) installed.

 ## Adding the Inspr Helm Repository